Tradition. Knowledge. Enthusiasm.

 COVID-19 CLUB UPDATE:

 The Show & Tell is Brant, Ward Bothers and Louisiana -

 Dear Friends and Members,

-For the next meeting we will pick up the show and tell schedule where we left off.
-It will be Brant, Ward Bothers and Louisiana.
-The carver presentation will be by George Munkert giving a talk on Amityville carver Jimmy Ketcham.
+If we have the June meeting the show and tell will be Brant, the Ward Bothers and Louisiana.
+George Munkert will give a presentation on Amityville carver Jimmy Ketcham.